bogdumi/bogdumi/README.md

 ## About

-I am currently in my fourth year on a MEng Computer Science course at the University of Bristol.
+I am currently a Technology Analyst at Morgan Stanley.
 I am always looking to develop my problem-solving and programming skills, and to contribute to solving digital challenges in technology.
 I also enjoy film and digital photography, and I like tinkering with various objects.

 ## Contact